digitalronin-me/dr-vimfiles/README.md

 - [vim-repeat](https://github.com/tpope/vim-repeat) - Enable repeating commands mapped to "." \*\*
 - [vim-speeddating](https://github.com/tpope/vim-speeddating/blob/master/doc/speeddating.txt) - Use CTRL-A/CTRL-X to increment dates, times, and more
 - [vim-stylus](https://github.com/wavded/vim-stylus)

+## Removed

+These packages have been removed, but might be worth adding back in the future

+- [autocomplpop.vim](https://github.com/vim-scripts/AutoComplPop/blob/master/doc/acp.txt) - Live completion as you type, this can slow Vim down, but is useful in certain situations

 # If you want to get fancy